 SAVE THE DATE

 Ensure that no kid goes hungry, whether in Philadelphia or across the nation, by joining the city’s finest chefs, sommeliers and mixologists on Monday, October 17, 2016 for Taste of the Nation for No Kid Hungry, a remarkable night of dining in support of No Kid Hungry’s work to end childhood hunger in the America.

 Guests will mix, mingle, and enjoy food and drink prepared by more than 50 top chefs and bartenders.

-Check out photos of our event!
+Check out photos from the 2015 event!